 Build your train empire across four eras!
 Features over 60 trains, 20 maps and lots of pickup/dropoff adventures.

 We're a small creative studio focused on making products that encourage imagination,

 play and creative problem solving in kids.
 We care deeply about how children are engaging in the mobile space and we are building experiences to shape it in positive ways.

 We bring first-class strategy, design, and development skills to the table and we produce both critically-acclaimed and commercially successful products for kids.
 Relying on that approach, we have built a company from nothing over the last 4 years, and we’ve created work that has been featured by Apple, USA Today, ABC News, TUAW.com, TheFWA.com, and many others.
-We are a small, seasoned team (2 full time, 5 part time) but we pack a punch - we've earned over 5 million total downloads and are averaging more than a million app downloads per year
+We are a small, seasoned team (2 full time, 5 part time) but we pack a punch - we're nearing 4 million total downloads and averaging more than a million app downloads per year

 Our secret?
 We are hungry, smart, nimble, experienced, and laser-focused on the kids mobile app space.